778 · 817 · 0748

 My approach.

 A longer reading.
-What I mean by complexity, by a biopsychosocial frame, and by trauma-aware — and why those are not marketing terms but actual constraints on how the work gets done.
+What I mean by complexity, by an enactive biopsychosocial frame, and by trauma-aware — and why those are not marketing terms but actual constraints on how the work gets done.

 The starting point

-The body does not have discrete states.
-Tissue is not locked or free.
-A nervous system is not regulated or dysregulated.
-Everything exists somewhere in a gradient — a particular quality of tone, restriction, fluidity, or ease.
+The answer I keep returning to: the body does not have discrete states — everything exists somewhere in a gradient.
+(The short version of that idea is on the approach page.)
 Perceiving where in that gradient a person is, in this session, is a different skill from applying a technique to a named condition.
-Twenty-three years later, that is still the frame I work inside.
+After twenty-three years of practice and reflection, that is still the frame I work inside — it has had plenty of time to mature.

 Biopsychosocial — what it actually means

-The biopsychosocial model is often cited.
-Less often applied.
+The biopsychosocial model is cited more often than it is applied — and the model itself is already being pushed further.
 In manual therapy it can become a formality: you ask about stress, you note it in the chart, you proceed to the structural work.

 What it means to me in practice: the same presenting complaint — chronic neck pain, say — can have meaningfully different shapes depending on whether it is primarily postural and mechanical, or primarily held in the nervous system as a bracing pattern, or primarily driven by what the previous year demanded of the person.
 The treatment for those three is not the same.
-Getting it wrong wastes your time and mine.
+Getting it wrong would waste your time and I would witness a reoccurrence of a symptom that could have receded otherwise.

 What trauma-awareness changes